stephan192/hochwasserportal/README.md

 | TH     | Thüringen              | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: | [Hochwassernachrichtenzentrale Thüringen](https://hnz.thueringen.de/hw-portal) |

 ## Notes
 * Not all stream gauges report all three values.
-If one or more values are unavailable check official site if stream gauge is down or if not which values are reported.
+If one or more values are not added check official site if stream gauge is down or if not which values are reported.
+Since v0.0.23 entities for unavailable values are by default not created to reduce the number of unnecessary entities in Home Assistant.
+To add the unavailable entities in anyway a checkbox during setup is available.
 * Some stream gauges are listed twice or even more often in [pegel.md](https://github.com/stephan192/hochwasserportal/blob/main/pegel.md), because they are listed on more than one state portal.
 Select the one of your choice.
 * `Level` reports the actual water level (in German *Pegelstand* or colloquially *Wasserstand*).
 A value in centimetres, starting from 0 cm = *Pegelnullpunktshöhe*.
 * `Stage` reports the actual warning stage (in German depending on ferderal state e.g. *Meldestufe* in Bavaria, *Alarmstufe* in Brandenburg).
 A number between 0 (=no flood) and 4 (= very large flood).